Teachers have caught the attention of the EdTech industry, as tech companies recognize the need for educator input in the development of technology.

-While many K-12 schools have frantically updated digital learning over the past year, the real growth in EdTech seems to be in areas like upskilling, tutoring, and online post-secondary education.
+While many K-12 schools have frantically updated digital learning over the past couple of years, the real growth in EdTech seems to be in areas like upskilling, tutoring, and online post-secondary education.
 So even as major school districts and universities across the country return to in-person learning, expect EdTech to continue its growth.

-Remote workers looking to get involved in the burgeoning field of EdTech can peruse the platforms and websites listed as a jumping-off point.
+Professionals looking for remote jobs in the burgeoning field of EdTech can peruse the platforms and websites listed as a jumping-off point.
 With anticipated growth, many established companies as well as nascent startups—now just a glimmer in the founders’ eyes—will likely continue to expand and bolster their remote workforces.